Blog

 Clogged Drains and Gutters

-Clogged drains and gutters can impede proper roof drainage, leading to ponding water, overflowing, and potential water infiltration into the building.
+Clogged drains and gutters can block proper roof drainage.
+This can cause water to pool, overflow, and potentially seep into the building.
 Common causes of clogged drainage systems include:

-Regular cleaning and maintenance of roof drains and gutters are essential to ensure proper functioning and prevent associated roofing problems.
+Regular cleaning and maintenance of roof drains and gutters are crucial.
+This ensures they function properly and helps prevent roofing issues.

 Commercial Roofing Repair Techniques